Skip to main content

 To retrieve an account's blog authors, make a GET request to /cms/v3/blogs/authors.
 You can filter and sort the authors returned in the response using the operators and properties described below.
 You can also use the standard filters using the createdAt and updatedAt dates.

 Provide any filters as query parameters in your request, by adding the property name, followed by two underscore characters, then include the associated operator as a suffix.
-For example, you can filter the results to only include authors where the displayName property contains the word John using the parameter: &displayName__icontains=john.
+For example, you can filter the results to only include authors where the displayName property contains the word J__ohn using the parameter: &displayName__icontains=john.

 You can include any number of filters as query parameters in the request URL.
 All filters are ANDed together.
 ORing filters is not currently supported.